ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 What is the significance of backlinks in an SEO audit?

 Backlinks are important for SEO.
 They signal authority and trustworthiness.
-An SEO audit helps identify bad backlinks that harm your rankings and opportunities for acquiring high-quality backlinks to boost your site’s credibility.
+An SEO audit helps identify bad backlinks that harm your rankings as well as opportunities for acquiring high-quality backlinks to boost credibility.